 Power zones (with FTP), VDOT-based run paces, structured intervals with watts/pace targets, weekly load metrics.

-Full periodization view, race priority tags, recovery-cost aware load balancing, multi-sport coordination.
+Full periodization view, multi-race A/B/C season planning, recovery-cost aware load balancing, multi-sport coordination.